Mitsuo Fuchida

 Mitsuo Fuchida (淵田 美津雄, Fuchida Mitsuo) was a Japanese captain in the Imperial Japanese Navy Air Service and a bomber observer in the Imperial Japanese Navy before and during World War II.
 He is perhaps best known for leading the first wave of air attacks on Pearl Harbor on 7 December 1941.
-Working under the overall fleet commander, Vice Admiral Chūichi Nagumo, Fuchida was responsible for the coordination of the entire aerial attack.
+Working under the fleet commander, Vice Admiral Chūichi Nagumo, Fuchida was responsible for the coordination of the aerial attack.

-After the war ended, Fuchida became a Christian convert and evangelist, traveling across the United States and Europe to tell his story.
-He later settled in the U.S. (although never taking American citizenship for himself).
+After the war ended, Fuchida became a Christian convert and evangelist, traveling in the United States and Europe to tell his story.
+He later settled in the U.S. (although never taking American citizenship).
 Some of Fuchida's wartime claims have been challenged as self-serving by historians, including his claimed advocacy for a third wave attack on Pearl Harbor.

 Early life and education

 Mitsuo Fuchida was born in what is now part of Katsuragi, Nara Prefecture, Japan to Yazo and Shika Fuchida on 3 December 1902.
 He entered the Imperial Japanese Naval Academy at Etajima, Hiroshima, in 1921, where he befriended classmate Minoru Genda and discovered an interest in flying.
 Specializing in horizontal bombing, Fuchida was made an instructor in that technique in 1936.
 He gained combat experience during the Second Sino-Japanese War, when he was assigned to the aircraft carrier in 1929 and then to the Sasebo Air Group, He was promoted to lieutenant commander on 1 December 1936 and was accepted into the Naval Staff College.
 Fuchida joined the aircraft carrier in 1939 as the commander of the air group.
 Fuchida was made commander in October 1941.